aslamhossain43/Java-Design-Patterns/README.md

 1. Creational patterns - Best way to create object without showing new operator .
 Example: The Factory pattern is used in Wrapper classes - Integer intVal = Integer.valueOf(doubleValue);

-2. Structural patterns - How classes and objects can be composed, to form larger structures.
+2. Structural patterns - How classes and objects can be composed to form larger structures.
 Example: The Adapter pattern in Java - List<String> list = Arrays.asList(arrayObj);

 3. Behavioral patterns - Used to manage algorithms, relationships and responsibilities between objects.